CyVerse-learning-materials/foss/docs/02_project_management.md

     <figcaption> An hour spent reorganizing a project today may save you days of headaches later on.</figcaption>
 </figure>

-There is no single "right way" to organize and manage a project, and your specific needs may vary, but we will introduce a basic framework that can get you headed in the right direction.
-It will also help us introduce more advanced topics later on, as many of the skills and approaches we teach will be far more effective if the basic project organization is sound.

 ???
 Info "Development Methology"